alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

-## Decoding non-unique names in Python
+## Decoding duplicate names in Python

 When Python decodes a JSON object, it first parses the object as a list of name/value pairs, then it turns that list of name value pairs into a dictionary.

 We can see this by looking at the [JSONObject function][JSONObject] in the CPython source code: it builds a list `pairs`, and at the end of the function, it calls `dict(pairs)` to turn the list into a dictionary.
-This relies on the fact that `dict()` can take an iterable of key/value tuples and creates a dictionary:
+This relies on the fact that `dict()` can take an iterable of key/value tuples and create a dictionary:

 ```python
 >>> dict([('sides', 4), ('colour', 'red')])
 {'colour': 'red', 'sides': 4}
 ```

-The docs tell us that `dict()` will [discard duplicate keys](https://docs.python.org/3/library/stdtypes.html#dict): "if a key occurs more than once, the last value for that key becomes the corresponding value in the new dictionary".
+The docs for `dict()` tell us that it` will [discard duplicate keys](https://docs.python.org/3/library/stdtypes.html#dict): "if a key occurs more than once, the last value for that key becomes the corresponding value in the new dictionary".
-For example:

 ```python
 >>> dict([('sides', 4), ('colour', 'red'), ('sides', 5), ('colour', 'blue')])
 {'colour': 'blue', 'sides': 5}
 ```

-However, we can tell Python to skip `dict()` and unpack the list of name/value pairs by defining a function `object_pairs_hook`, and passing it to `json.loads()`.
+We can customise what Python does with the list of name/value pairs.
+Rather than calling `dict()`, we can pass our own function to the `object_pairs_hook` parameter of `json.loads()`, and Python will call that function on the list of pairs.
-This function will be called with the list of name/value pairs, and can treat them in a different way.
+This allows us to parse objects in a different way.

 For example, we can just return the literal list of name/value pairs: